NicolasBoumal/schoen-poll/README.md

       allow write: if isAdmin();
     }

     // 2.
+The Display State: admins only match /state/display {
+      allow read, write: if isAdmin();
+    }

-The Answers: users can only edit their own answer.
+    // 3.
+The Answers: users can edit their own answer.
 Admins have full access. match /questions/{questionId}/answers/{userId} {
       allow read, write: if isAdmin() || (request.auth != null && request.auth.uid == userId);
     }

-    // 3.
-The Question History: only admins can record questions and tallies. match /questions/{questionId} {
+    // 4.
+The Question History: only admins can record questions and read tallies. match /questions/{questionId} {
       allow read, write: if isAdmin();
     }